Overview

 How was Trolltunga formed

-When a glacier passed over the spot where Trolltunga is, it dug into the rocks and made a deep crack.
+When a glacier passed over the spot where Trolltunga is now, it dug into the rocks and made a deep crack.
 As time went on, the glacier melted and moved away, leaving behind a long and narrow rock ledge that sticks out from the mountain like a “troll’s tongue.”

-The hike to Trolltunga is considered a demanding hike due to its length and some parts with steep elevation.
+The hike to Trolltunga is considered a demanding hike due to its length and some parts with steep elevations.
 To complete this hike, you should be in good physical shape.

-There are three different places (parkings) from where you can start the hike.
-Depending on where you start, the hike is 38, 28 or 20 km in total.
-How long it takes you to complete the hike, depends on your pace, weather conditions and where you start the hike.
+There are three different places (parking lots) from where you can start the hike.
+Depending on where you start, the hike is 38, 28, or 20 km in total.
+How long it takes you to complete the hike, depends on your pace, weather conditions, and where you start the hike.

 Height difference: 1040 m